cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 ## Observability: K9s

-- K9s is a commonly used UI that reduces the complexity of `kubectl`
 - KiC deploys K9s "in" your Codespace
+- K9s is a commonly used UI that reduces the complexity of `kubectl` that:
+  - continually watches K8s for changes and has commands to interact with resources
+  - tracks cluster metrics and displays logs of deployed applications
 - See the [K9s documentation](https://k9scli.io/topics/commands/) for more information on K9s

 ### View Logs in K9s